-The last paragraph should be short conclusion, typically with a couple of sentences summarizing the ideas presented in the middle paragraph.
+The last paragraph should be a short conclusion, typically with a couple of sentences summarizing the ideas presented in the middle paragraph.

 Answer: The examiners have taken away the spreadsheet function in recent years.
-Since the reader is a Gleim customer, I’ve asked the Gleim Team who has kindly provided the following answer:
+Since the reader is a Gleim customer, I’ve asked the Gleim Team, who has kindly provided the following answer:

-There are no excel or table formatting tools in the essays on the exam or in the Gleim materials.
+There are no Excel or table formatting tools in the essays on the exam or in the Gleim materials.

 I have a few suggestions.
-First, practice with the Gleim essays because it will get them use to that.
+First, practice with the Gleim essays because it will get [you] use[d] to that.

 Third and final, the key is to make sure that the answers are clear and organized and labeled well, but it doesn’t need to be formatted any special way as long as the grader can determine what you are answering and what your answer is.”